Unimog: Civilian

 Unimogs are used by the German emergency management agency Technisches Hilfswerk (THW),(literally Technical Relief Organization), by fire departments and municipalities as utility vehicles.
 They can be used as material handlers, auxiliary power providers (generators), and equipment carriers.
 Their ability to operate off-road, in high water, or mud, makes it easier to access remote areas in emergency situations.
 They are commonly used in snow removal where other vehicles might not be able to operate.
-Most European Alpine towns and districts are equipped with one or more Unimog snow blowers to clear narrow mountain roads that have drifted closed.
+Many Alpine towns and districts are equipped with one or more Unimog snow blowers to clear narrow mountain roads that have drifted closed.

 In construction, Unimogs are used as carriers of equipment and, with the optional extended cabin, also of workers.
 They can be equipped with a backhoe, front loader, or other contracting equipment.
 On railroads, Unimogs are used as rail car movers and road-rail vehicles.
 They have also been used in mining areas, like seen in Gold Bridge, BC, Canada.

 In agriculture, Unimogs are used to operate farm equipment.
 While most farm field implement operations are now performed by a tractor, Unimogs are used to haul produce, machinery and animals.
 They are also used around the farmyard to run chippers, grain augers, and conveyors.

 Unimogs are also used as a prime mover, to pull heavy trailers, large wheeled conveyances and jet airliners.
 Often, only the front half, (an OEM part), is combined with a tailor-made rear.

 Unimogs are used as tourist transport for jungle ecotourism or safaris.

 North America

-Unimogs have been uncommon in North America because of differing vehicle regulations and requirements from those in Germany and Europe, and due to the lack of a North American sales and support network.
+Unimogs have been uncommon in North America because of differing vehicle regulations and requirements from those in Germany, and due to the lack of a North American sales and support network.
 Most Unimog models found in North America have been imported by individual dealers or independent enthusiasts.

 Between 1975 and 1980 the Case Corporation (now merged into CNH Global) imported the U-900 model into the United States and sold it through Case tractor dealerships as the MB4/94.

 In 2002 DaimlerChrysler tried to re-enter the North American market with the Unimog and engaged in four years of aggressive marketing, which included activities such as; truck and trade shows, exposure on the television show Modern Marvels, numerous magazine articles and extensive demonstrations (both touring and on an individual basis).
 They were generally sold through Freightliner truck dealerships.
 Freightliner is a Daimler AG subsidiary.
 The UGN series was specifically manufactured for the North American market and was significantly different mechanically from its European counterpart.
 The UGN faced stiff competition in North America by manufacturers whose truck or equipment lines performed some of the same duties as the Unimog.
 Some of them are Caterpillar, John Deere, AM General, Sterling Trucks (also a Daimler AG subsidiary), and General Motors.
 After five years and selling only 184 Unimogs, Freightliner LLC exited the market.
-Daimler AG cited non-compliance with EPA07 emission requirements as the main reason for ceasing North American Sales.
+Daimler AG cited non-compliance with EPA07 emission requirements as the main reason for ceasing North American sales.